What is Contract drafting?

 Overall takeaways to contract drafting: how and why lawyers do what they do

 Lawyers are in no doubt needed to help create strong legal documents.
 However, their use can be leveraged so much more when more simple tasks like straightforward contract drafting can be taken care of through templates and through auto document generation.
 Plus, both of these elements to contract drafting can be supported by automation too when documents are digitized.
-Using software and templates like ours at Contractbook means that lawyers can free up their time to spend it better elsewhere, while contracts that are created are more reliable and completed more quickly.
+Using contract management software and templates like ours at Contractbook means that lawyers can free up their time to spend it better elsewhere, while contracts that are created are more reliable and completed more quickly.
 Which is, ultimately, a win win situation for all involved.